pawel-napieracz/cordova-plugin-onegini/docs/public/api-reference/user/deregistration.md

 # Deregistration

-Deregistration is the process of remove registration of a user (profile) from the device and the server.
+Deregistration is the process of removing a user (profile) from the device and the server.

 ## `onegini.user.deregister`